catmaid/CATMAID/sphinx-doc/source/djangoinstall.rst

    psycopg2==2.4.1
    sqlparse==0.1.3
    wsgiref==0.1.2
+   pgmagick==0.5.1
+   celery==2.4.6
+   django-celery==2.4.2
+   kombu==2.0.0
+   django-kombu==0.9.4

+*A note on the pgmagick module:* this is a wrapper for GraphicMagick (GM).
+GM uses so-called delegates to support different file formats.
+Depending of the presence of such a delegate a file format is supported or not.
+The cropping tool uses GM through pgmagick and expects the libtiff and the libjpeg delegates to be present.
+So make sure your GM installation supports tiff (check e.g. with the help of "gm convert -list format").

 If you want to be able to run the unit tests, you will need to allow the catmaid database user (catmaid_user by default) to create new